SCECcode/pycsep/docs/reference/developer_notes.rst

 Developer Notes
 ===============

-Last updated: 3 November 2021
+Last updated: 25 January 2022

 Creating a new release of pyCSEP
 --------------------------------